 SA faces a mobile data crunch over the delay in making spectrum available.
 (Duncan Alfreds, Fin24)

-In its 2015 Lekgotla, the ruling African National Congress (ANC) called for faster action in SA on digital TV migration which has an international deadline of 2015.
+In its 2015 Lekgotla, the African National Congress called for faster action in SA on digital TV migration which has an international deadline of 2015.

 "Lekgotla has directed the finalisation of the digital migration process to support broadband roll out.
 Government must move with the necessary speed to meet the deadline of 15 June 2015," said the ANC.

-"At some point we can imagine at these growth rates, you run out of tricks, if I can put it that way, because these are very technical engineering frequency optimisation types of things that we have to do," Steven Barnwell managing executive for Vodacom's operations in the Western Cape region recently told Fin24.
+"At some point we can imagine at these growth rates, you run out of tricks, if I can put it that way, because these are very technical engineering frequency optimisation types of things that we have to do," Steven Barnwell managing executive for Vodacom's operations in the KwaZulu Natal region recently told Fin24.

-MTN has echoed that sentiment, saying that while the key spectrum currently occupied by terrestrial broadcasters such as the SABC is necessary to grow the mobile ecosystem.
+MTN has echoed that sentiment, saying that while the key spectrum currently occupied by terrestrial broadcasters like the SABC, it is necessary to grow the mobile ecosystem.